 Bringing drug candidates to market involves a significant commitment of time and resources due to the clinical trial process required to obtain FDA approval to market products.
 The timeframe from the early drug discovery phase to FDA approval can be up to 15 years and the cost up to \$500 million, with only a small percentage of early drug discovery candidates becoming successful commercial products.
 Our experience and resources enable us to initiate drug discovery and development and to move drug candidates through pre-clinical development, and Phase I and II human clinical trials.
-Our near-term strategy is to co-develop products with strategic partners or to license the marketing rights for our products to pharmaceutical partners after we complete one or more clinical trials.
-In this manner, the costs associated with late-stage clinical development, we will need to raise additional capital from time to time and/or generate royalty or other income from our drug candidates.
+Our near-term strategy is to codevelop products with strategic partners or to license the marketing rights for our products to pharmaceutical partners after we complete one or more clinical trials.
+In this manner, the costs associated with late-stage clinical development and marketing will be shared with, or the responsibility of, our strategic partners.
+To continue drug discovery and clinical development, we will need to raise additional capital from time to time and/or generate royalty or other income from our drug candidates.
 With additional resources we may consider assuming greater responsibility for the late-stage clinical development and marketing opportunities of future product candidates.
 As outlined under "Risk Factors", there are significant risks associated with our business.

-This annual report includes our trademarks and registered trademarks, including NEUGENE, AVICINE, Resten-NG and Oncomyc-NG.
+This annual report includes our trademarks and registered trademarks, including NEUGENE, A VICINE, Resten-NG and Oncomyc-NG.
 Each other trademark, trade name or service mark appearing in this annual report belongs to its holder.